akyoto/q/docs/readme.md

 - Static analysis (no need for external linters)
 - Pointer safety (pointers cannot be nil)
 - Resource safety (use-after-free is a compile error)
+- General purpose (apps, servers, games, kernels, and more)
 - Multiple platforms (Linux, Mac and Windows)
 - Zero dependencies (no llvm, no libc)